Alex-Costea/Wiles/docs/tutorial.md

 end
 ```

+### Data subtyping rules

+In order for a data type to be a subtype of another data type:
+- The subtype can add new subvalues, but can't remove them
+- Existing values can get a default definition
+- Existing default definitions can be overriden, but not removed

 ### Function types rules

 In order for a function type to be considered a subtype of another, it must adhere to the usual